fis2021/Fit-Connect/README.md

 To install a newer version of Java, you can go to [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK](https://jdk.java.net/).

-It would be good if you also installed Maven and / or Gradle to your system.
-To check if you have Maven or Gradle installed run `mvn -version` or `gradle -version`.
+It would be good if you also installed Maven to your system.
+To check if you have Maven installed run `mvn -version`.

-If you need to install any of them, please refer to this [Maven tutorial](https://www.baeldung.com/install-maven-on-windows-linux-mac) and the [official Gradle docs](https://docs.gradle.org/current/userguide/installation.html).
+If you need to install it, please refer to this [Maven tutorial](https://www.baeldung.com/install-maven-on-windows-linux-mac).

 Make sure you install JavaFX SDK on your machine, using the instructions provided in the [Official Documentation](https://openjfx.io/openjfx-docs/#install-javafx).
 Make sure to export the `PATH_TO_FX` environment variable, or to replace it in every command you will find in this documentation from now on, with the `path/to/javafx-sdk-15.0.1/lib`.